concord-consortium/shutterbug/README.md

 ## Changes ##

+*  August 14, 2015 – v 0.5.4
+  * Fix single quote encoding issue in phantom_job.rb.
+DM:
+  > Phantom's html entity decoder borks on single quotes when you have an encoded  block with single quotes embedded in another encoded block with single quotes.
+The decoder will decode correctly up to the first single quote but then will leave the rest of the string encoded.
+If the single quotes are changed to double quotes then they are properly encoded within the enclosing block.

 * June 4, 2105 – v 0.5.3
     * `Rasterize.js`: Also loads non-base64 encoded iframe src content when walking the iFrames.
 Also, better mechanics for waiting for page rendering.